Equity Workforce Training Implementation Grants

 Application Process

-This solicitation has three stands, which are described in the RFP above.
-Strand A and Strand B have common application materials.
-Strand C has specific application materials, provided below.
+This solicitation has three strands, which are described in the RFP above.
+Strand A, Strand B, and Strand C have common application materials provided below.
+Applicants applying for multiple strands must submit a separate application for each strand.

 Proposals should be emailed to WFDTraining@masscec.com by 11:59 PM on the deadline date with "Equity Workforce Training Implementation Grant Application" in the subject line.